luke-j/switch/README.md

   switch current                Display <app> currently being used

 Example:
-  switch use nginx              Generate nginx.conf and start the nginx service switch use apache --print     Display the generated apache.conf, without writing to file or starting apache
+  switch to nginx              Generate nginx.conf and start the nginx service switch to apache --print     Display the generated apache.conf, without writing to file or starting apache
 ```

 ``.switchrc`` files